Request for Proposal

 • Be eligible for publication in an accredited, peer-reviewed journal

-• Demonstrate fresh thinking and/or innovative use of technology, including Machine Learning and Artificial Intelligence
+• Demonstrate fresh thinking and/or innovative use of technology

 • Explore diversity, equity and inclusion (DEI) or other important areas of health and/or social intersection